-Homebuyer Assistance is a direct subsidy to the homebuyer to cover downpayment and/or closing costs.
-Purchase/Rehab/Resale projects must provide a minimum of one thousand dollars (\$1000) as NAHTF funded homebuyer assistance and may not exceed 20% of a unit's sale price unless the project will be structured to use the Resale Provision (restricts the future sale to only program eligible homebuyers).
+NAHTF Homebuyer Assistance is a direct subsidy to the homebuyer to cover downpayment and/or closing costs.
+Purchase/Rehab/Resale projects must provide a minimum of one thousand dollars (\$1,000) as NAHTF funded homebuyer assistance and may not exceed 20% of a unit's sale price.

-HBA can be funded by the NAHTF award budget, or the project may be structured to fund homebuyer assistance by the seller taking a deduction from the sale proceeds at closing.
-Both methods require direct homebuyer assistance to be restricted to not exceed 20% of the sale price of the unit.
+The NAHTF homebuyer assistance may be provided as a forgivable loan or non-forgivable loan with terms.
+The homebuyer assistance can be funded with the NAHTF award budget, or the project may be structured to fund homebuyer assistance with proceeds at closing.
+Both methods require the amount to be restricted so as not to exceed 20% of the sale price of the unit.